phoenixframework/phoenix/H_ecto-models.md

 Note: Please see the "Repo" section above for information on what the repo does.

-This task clearly creates a directory for our repo as well as the repo itself.
+This task creates a directory for our repo as well as the repo itself.

 ```elixir
 defmodule HelloPhoenix.Repo do